 William Blake once famously proclaimed, “The road of excess leads to the palace of wisdom.”
 Though Blake might make a valid point with his affirmation on the benefits of self indulgence, he never elaborated on how those luxuries can affect your savings account.

-Ash Wednesday 2014 is today, which starts a six-week period preceding Easter called Lent.
+Ash Wednesday 2015 is today, which starts a six-week period preceding Easter called Lent.
 What is Lent?
 It’s a time when many Catholics and non-Catholics alike decide to abstain and refrain from vices and other things they enjoy.
 It could be sweets.
 It could be Starbucks lattes.
 It could be fast food.
 But what about the really bad habits?
-What about alcohol, or nicotine, or even caffeine?
+What about alcohol, nicotine or even caffeine?

-If you’re deciding not to participate in Lent 2014, do it for the sake of saving money.
+Even if you’re not religious, participate in Lent 2015 for the sake of saving money.
 Sacrificing these luxuries could save you a bundle.

-When is Lent?
-This religious observance lasts from Wednesday, March 5, to Thursday, April 17, the day before Good Friday — and a perfect time to make some personal changes to not just ourselves, but our finances.
-Here are just a few ways to save $1,000 over the next month and a half.
+Lent observance this year lasts from Wednesday, Feb.
+18, to Thursday, April 2, the day before Good Friday; a perfect time to make some personal changes to not just ourselves, but our finances.
+Here are just a few ways to save $1,200 over the next month and a half.

 If you successfully made the first month of the year a “Dry January,” then you’re well prepared to give up the booze for Lent.
 Beer, wine and spirits can do a number on your health and your finances.

-Both GOBankingRates and MSN Money recently cited a Bureau of Labor Statistics study which stated that Americans dedicate 1 percent of their income toward the purchase of alcohol — $1 per every $100 earned.
+Both GOBankingRates and MSN Money cited a Bureau of Labor Statistics study that stated Americans dedicate 1 percent of their income toward the purchase of alcohol — $1 per every $100 earned.
 That’s only the average.
 According to David Mitchell of SavingAdvice.com, he and his wife had at one time spent more than $100 a week on their drinking pastime.
-Over six weeks, that’s $600 worth more than the hangovers it causes.
+Over six weeks, that’s $600, not counting the intangible costs of hangovers.

-If you’re spending that much money on alcohol, you shouldn’t give it up just for Lent — you must reconfigure your priorities and might want to quit for good.
+If you’re spending that much money on alcohol, you shouldn’t give it up just for Lent — you might want to reconfigure your priorities and quit for good.
 Habitual drinking can lead to alcoholism, which can cause cirrhosis and liver cancer.
-If going teetotal isn’t your thing, you might find that you enjoy the change that a six-week abstinence from your favorite lager will bring.
+If becoming a teetotaler isn’t your thing, you might find that you enjoy the change that even a six-week abstinence from your favorite lager will bring.

-That cheap daily fix of 7-Eleven Joe might not break the bank, but if you’re a bean snob of the Starbucks or Peet’s kind, your caffeine kick can give the contents of your wallet the biggest jolt of its life.
+That cheap daily fix of 7-Eleven Joe might not break the bank, but if you’re a bean snob of the Starbucks or Peet’s kind, your caffeine kick can give the contents of your wallet a big, recurring jolt.

 Are you one of those twice-a-day Starbucks patrons?
 Do the math, and a $5 venti, soy, no-whip mocha latte two times daily, five days a week, for six weeks is $300 that could have been spent on cheaper caffeinated beverages — if none at all.
 Herbal teas are cheaper and don’t lead to caffeine withdrawals or headaches.